Hero Image (optional)

 How We Test

-The Nuance Audio Glasses represent a unique entry in the OTC hearing aid market, combining prescription-ready eyewear with hearing amplification in a single device.
-Priced at $1,200, this premium OTC option earns an A grade with a SoundScore of 4.13/5, ranking #12 among 61 OTC hearing aids tested.
+The Nuance Audio Glasses represent a distinctive entry in the premium OTC hearing aid market at $1,200, combining prescription eyewear functionality with hearing amplification in a single device.
+In HearAdvisor's lab testing, this hearing glasses design earned a SoundScore of 4.0/5 (A grade), ranking #20 among 65 OTC hearing aids tested.

 Reliable & Repeatable Lab Results